alphagov/govuk-prototype-kit/docs/documentation/guides/make-a-page.md

 You can edit, remove or add content to your page in your code editor.
 Your preview will automatically refresh in the browser when you make a change.
 This can take a few seconds.

 To check if this is working, make a small change to your page, like changing the page heading and save it.
-Do this by pressing the `cmd` and `s` keys at the same time on a Mac, or `ctrl` and `c` on Windows.
+Do this by pressing the `cmd` and `s` keys at the same time on a Mac, or `ctrl` and `s` on Windows.

 Go back and look at your preview.
 It should show your update.